What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 Piaget’s Stages of Cognitive Development (1896 – 1980)

-Piaget provided and account on cognitive development whereby the child increases their capacity to understand the world.
+Piaget provided an account of cognitive development whereby the child increases their capacity to understand the world.
 His theory claims that children are unable to perform certain tasks until they are psychologically mature to do so.

 Paget’s stages of cognitive development